-Identities Of The Alexandrian Black Sarcophagus Are Revealed, Still No News On What’s In The Sludge Though
+Identities Of The Alexandrian Black Sarcophagus Are Revealed, The Sludge Requires Further Research Though

 A month ago, archaeologists opened the black granite sarcophagus discovered in the Sidi Gaber region of Alexandra, Egypt.
 People around the world waited to find out just what it contained.
 While some were worried a curse would be unleashed, others believed the sarcophagus would turn out to be a fake and not truly dated back to the time of Alexander the Great.
 Then, there were those wondered if Alexander the Great might actually be inside the giant sarcophagus.

-When the sarcophagus was opened, it revealed three skeletons, believed to be soldiers and a large amount of liquid.
+When the sarcophagus was opened, it revealed three skeletons believed to be soldiers and a large amount of liquid.
 It was suspected that the liquid was raw sewage that had leaked in over time.
 However, there were those out there who were convinced that the liquid was special and, as is the way with the internet, a petition was developed on Change.org by a group who wanted to actually drink the liquid from inside the vessel.

-Now, a month on, a team of researchers has been hard work trying to identify the human remains from inside the sarcophagus.
+Now, a month on, a team of researchers has been hard at work trying to identify the human remains from inside the sarcophagus.
 According to Archaeology.org, the remains belong to a woman and two men.
-It is believed that the woman was approximately 20-25 years old when she died and around five feet, four inches tall.
+It is believed that the woman was approximately 20- to 25-years-old when she died and around 5 feet 4 inches tall.
 One of the men is of an equivalent height to the woman and is estimated to be around 35 to 39 years of age.
 The second man is estimated to be between the ages of 40 and 44 at his time of death.
-He also stands a lot taller than the other two, at approximately five feet, eleven inches.
+He also stands a lot taller than the other two, at approximately 5 feet 11 inches.

 We Finally Know Who Was Buried In The Gigantic Black Sarcophagushttps://t.co/y5kah87OnM pic.twitter.com/Eln8YOEzPp